1 UNF Dr

 3. Exemptions from Recruitment Requirements:

 The following positions are exempt from the recruitment requirements outlined above.
 However, prior to making an appointment, the VP or next level supervisor is responsible for approving the process by which an individual will be appointed to the position and for ensuring that the individual appointed to the position has the necessary credentials.

 The following circumstances do not represent bona fide position vacancies and the requirements set forth above are not applicable:

 Creating a Diverse Search Committee:

 When forming a search committee, care should be taken in formalizing the charge of the committee.
 The expressed purpose should be clearly articulated and guidelines should be set forth.
-Search committees may be created simply for advisory purposes or they may be given limited authority such as determining finalists from whom the HO will make a final selection.
+Search committees may be created simply for advisory purposes or they may be given limited authority such as determining finalists from whom the DDD will make a final selection.